SmileiPIC/Smilei/doc/Sphinx/installation.rst

 .. code-block:: bash

-  make config="scalasca"             : compilation for scalasca (required the Scalasca profiler) make config="advisor"              : compilation for Intel Advisor (required the Intel suite) make config="vtune"                : compilation for Intel Vtune (required the Intel suite) make config="inspector"            : compilation for Intel Inspector (required the Intel suite)
+  make config="scalasca"   # compilation for scalasca (required the Scalasca profiler) make config="advisor"    # compilation for Intel Advisor (required the Intel suite) make config="vtune"      # compilation for Intel Vtune (required the Intel suite) make config="inspector"  # compilation for Intel Inspector (required the Intel suite)

 ----

-Advanced compilation options for detailed timers
+Compilation options for detailed timers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The code contains more timers than in the default configuration that can be activated using a specific option called ``detailed_timers``.
-This flag will add the following line to the compilation flags ``-D__DETAILED_TIMERS`` and therefore activate in the code their computation.
-These timers are not available in the default compilation because they are more intrusive and may impact the overall performance in production.
+The code contains optional timers for a more detailed timing characterization.
+They are more intrusive and may impact the overall performance.

-Some of the timers are called inside patches for specific operators such as the particle pusher.
-The code first computes the average over the patches for all MPI domain before computing the final min, max and mean values between MPI processes.

-The final information is therefore an average that does not reflect the load imbalance between patches of a MPI domain.

-the following ``make`` command will activate the additional timers:

 .. code-block:: bash

-  make config="detailed_timers"      : compilation that activates the detailed timers inside the patch
+  make config="detailed_timers" # compilation with detailed timers

 Additional timers will be shown at the end of the simulation and are also in ``profile.txt``

 ----

-Compile the documentation
+Create the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have installed the python module ``sphinx``, you can compile the documentation (which you are currently reading) with:
+If you have installed the python module ``sphinx``, you can create the documentation (which you are currently reading) with:

 .. code-block:: bash